belgianguy/Aura.View/index.md

         '/path/to/templates/baz',
     ));

-Now when we call `fetch()`, the `Template` object will use the `Finder` to look through those directories for the template script we specified.
+Now when we call `fetch()`, the `Template` object will use the `TemplateFinder` to look through those directories for the template script we specified.

-For example, if we `echo $template->fetch('tpl')` the `Finder` will look through each of the directories in turn to use the first 'tpl.php' template script it finds.
-This allows us to set up several locations for templates, and put replacement templates in locations the `Finder` will get to before the baseline ones.
+For example, if we `echo $template->fetch('tpl')` the `TemplateFinder` will look through each of the directories in turn to use the first 'tpl.php' template script it finds.
+This allows us to set up several locations for templates, and put replacement templates in locations the `TemplateFinder` will get to before the baseline ones.

 Template Composition